 EU Competition Commissioner Margrethe Vestager has promised to press on with the probes and Juncker earlier said he would let the process take its course, as it should.

-However, questions about his role in deals which are technically legal but go against the grain at a time of austerity and tax hikes for ordinary citizens, refuse to go away.
+However, questions about his role in deals which are technically legal but go against the grain at a time of austerity, refuse to go away.

 On Wednesday, Juncker turned up at the Commission’s midday press conference unannounced, only for journalists to question his credibility and suitability as head of the EU’s key executive arm.